mmbstatistical/mmbstatistical.github.io/pages/WhatWeDo.md

+---
+title: What We Do
+nav_exclude: true
+---

 <!--- What We Do --->
 The following is a short list of the technical areas in which we provide training, mentoring, and consulting services to our customers:
 ## Statistics and Quality Engineering